 Ways to stay safe online

-We understand that this attack may raise questions regarding our security procedures, and we wish to assure clients that we have very robust and stringent cybersecurity measures in place to safeguard client data.
+We understand that recent cyber attacks may raise questions regarding our security procedures, and we wish to assure clients that we have very robust and stringent cyber security measures in place to safeguard client data.

 1. Craigs conducts cyber security audits annually that are completed by an independent cyber security company who complete comprehensive testing to check that our security mechanisms are effective.

 2. KPMG undertake an annual internal controls audit across key Craigs systems and platforms.

 3. Craigs has an independent specialist cyber security partner who work with us to ensure our policies, procedures, prevention and detection mechanisms are best practice and effective.
 These mechanisms include enterprise grade Firewalls and Intrusion detection appliances.

 Beware of increased cyber-fraud attempts

 We encourage clients to be more aware of potential cyber scammers throughout this period of uncertainty.
 We also became aware of a scam earlier this year where a fraudster sent an email pretending to be a Craigs Investment Adviser.
 The savvy Craigs client raised suspicion, as they felt the content of the email was off-piste.

 Please ensure that you check all emails sent to you from Craigs end with craigsip.com not craigsip.co, or any other domain.

 Cyber fraud poses a significant risk, specifically affecting instructions to transfer funds to a bank account that we do not have details of.
 That is why it is important to be vigilant and stay aware.